03Farhan/ecosystem-collaboration-tool/README.md

 ![sidebar](./documentation/sidebar.png)

 4. Click on the new the new instance that you have created under the "Services" tab.
+It may take a few minutes for the new instance to be deployed fully.

 ![resource list](./documentation/resource-list.png)